kuta-ndze/NLP-bag-of-words/README.md

 **Objective**

-- In this project, we want to group customers reviews on twitter data based on recurring patterns.
+- In this project, we want to group customers reviews on twitter corpus based on recurring patterns.
 We should be able to get a sense of the specific topic in each cluster, what the customers are complaining about based on specific patterns.
 The twitter corpus contains a lot of noise and we will try to minimize this and create sense out of the data.

+**Data**

+- The data used is Twitter data with lots of Noise on reviews.
+21047 tweets with 4 attributes username, date , tweet and mention i.e a data about vodafone which is a telecom company.

 **Methodology**

 - The ML technique used in this project is the kmeans clustering which is an unsupervised model to be able to extract some patterns.

+1. `Data Cleaning with Pattern Removal`